gocloudarchitects/lfcc/exercises/00-linux-basics.md

 ## Preparing the environment

-One of the benefits of running virtual machines is that you can run many different operating systems on a single hardware system.

-### Exercises

 1. Go to app.vagrantup.com and search for major distributions such as Debian, CentOS Stream, and openSUSE Tumbleweed.
 Create a new directory in your vagrant folder and create a Vagrantfile by using the `vagrant init` command for the desired distro.
 Then run (`vagrant up`) and connect to the VM (`vagrant ssh`).
 If you like, take a look around and run some commands.
 When you're finished, run `vagrant halt` to shut down the VM.

 2. Review the [Vagrant documentation](https://www.vagrantup.com/docs/) and make some changes to your VM.
 For example: